wschaef/goes-architecture/architecture.md

 **Rationale:**

 Elasticsearch, while powerful for search, can be complex to deploy and scale, requiring dedicated technical expertise.
-Elastic Cloud simplifies this by providing a managed service, allowing you to focus on leveraging Elasticsearch's advanced search capabilities, like full-text search, faceted navigation, and relevant result ranking, without the operational overhead.
+Elastic Cloud simplifies this by providing a managed service, allowing to focus on leveraging Elasticsearch's advanced search capabilities, like full-text search, faceted navigation, and relevant result ranking, without the operational overhead.

 **Additional Benefits:**